The Woodland Trail at Kingston Lacy

 Continue along the trail following the green signs until you come to a wooden gate on your left.
 Pass through the gate and continue following the trail with the fence to your right.

 With the gate behind you turn right to enter the woodland section of the trail.
-Follow the trail as it winds its way through our (insert type of woodland here) woodland.
+Follow the trail as it winds its way through our native deciduous woodland.

 Seasonal highlights in the woodland